 Of course, you remember!
 But have you ever imagined how it would be like if we could Spiderman our way up vertical ice in the fantasy lands of popular fiction, where an instinct for adventure would be the only requirement?

-That’s exactly what I stumbled upon — Ice Climbing in Finland offered by Bliss Adventure — while planning a trip to Finnish Lapland last year.
+That’s exactly what I stumbled upon — Ice Climbing in Finland offered by Bliss Adventure — while planning a trip to Finnish Lapland in winter.

 Admittedly, I — a Mediterranean girl — and the cold don’t get along very well.
 I had never given much thought to spending time in the Arctic Circle, especially not in winter.
 But as I finally decided to embrace the cold icy weather, I felt the urge to try out all it had to offer and found myself inquiring about the skills required for ice climbing.